List of Gladiators UK events: The Edge

-Contender and gladiator are raised 30 ft off the arena floor on a criss-cross grid of one-metre wide walkways.
-Contender and gladiator start on opposite platforms, and the aim for the contender is to reach the opposite platform as many times as possible, without being knocked off "the edge" or through the middle by the Gladiator.
-From the heats to the quarter-finals, each successful crossing of the grid was worth three points and contenders can cross a maximum of six times.
-From the semi-finals, each crossing was worth two points; after five successful crossings from the contender, the game ends.
+Contender and Gladiator are raised 30 ft off the arena floor on a criss-cross grid of one-metre wide walkways.
+Contender and Gladiator start on opposite platforms, and the aim for the contender is to reach the opposite platform as many times as possible, without being knocked off "the edge" or through the middle by the Gladiator.
+From the heats to the quarter-finals, each successful crossing of the grid was worth three points and contenders could cross a maximum of six times, meaning there's an available maximum of 18 points.
+From the semi-finals of series 11 (BBC series 1) each crossing was worth two points; after five successful crossings from the contender, the game ends meaning the maximum now available was 10 points.
+This scoring format was carried over into subsequent series.

-If the Gladiator either falls or is knocked off during the normal course of play but the contender is still standing the game continues as normal until either the winning conditions are met or the time runs out.
+If the Gladiator either falls or is knocked off during the normal course of play but the contender is still standing they must keep making crossings until the maximum score is made.
 As evidenced in the first Semi Final, if a Gladiator sustains an injury during the event (Sabre in this instance), the contender is automatically awarded the full points.

-The signature theme for this event is either the riff from The Score's "Legend" (in series 1) or Skepta's "Shutdown" (in series 2), which play if the contender (and sometimes along with the Gladiator) falls into the net after going off the Edge.
+The signature theme for this event is either the riff from The Score's "Legend" (in series 1) or Skepta's "Shutdown" (series 2 onward), which play if the contender (and sometimes along with the Gladiator) falls into the net after going off the Edge.